masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/icons/en-US.md

 #### SVG

 If you want to use SVG icons with `MIcon` component, only support input the `path` of SVG.
+Multi `path`s is also supported.

 <masa-example file="Examples.components.icons.Svg"></masa-example>